JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 You can enable compatibility mode for your web application.
 This means, cross-compilation for both the `js` and `wasmJs` targets.
-Given this fallback mode, when you create a website, it works on all browsers out of the box, as modern browsers use Wasm-compatible versions and older ones use JS-compatible versions.
+Given this fallback mode, when you create a website, it works on all browsers out of the box, as modern browsers use a Wasm version and older ones use a JS version.

 To enable compatibility mode for your web application: